 The services decide whether to accept PDBR recommendations to upgrade a rating to at least 30 percent and allow "retiree" status.
 Such a re-characterization triggers eligibility for retroactive retired pay back to date of discharge (minus separation pay previously awarded) and full military retiree benefits.
 TRICARE eligibility also in retroactive so a newly minted retiree able to document out-of-pocket medical costs since time of discharge can files a claim with TRICARE.

-Most of 1033 veterans who have won "retiree" status through PDBR review are Army veterans.
+Most veterans who have won "retiree" status through PDBR review are Army veterans.
 The top three medical conditions given revised ratings were post-traumatic stress, back ailments and arthritis.

 To date, Air Force and Coast Guard authorities have approved every PDBR recommendation.
 Army has accepted 98 percent of them.
 The Navy Department, for sailors and Marine applicants, has approved 94 percent.